bryopsida/object-store/README.md

 ## How to get started

 You can run this application either directly with node or using a container.
-The default storage area uses the temp folder for your operating system, you should customises this to an area more appropriate for your system.
+The default storage area uses the temp folder for your operating system, you should customize this to an area more appropriate for your system.

 ### NPM